artmg/lubuild/help/configure/network-shares-with-Samba.md

 ## Introduction

-Samba is an SMB server.
-It runs a daemon listening at port 445 that uses Server Message Blocks to share files and printers across a network.
+Samba is a Server Message Blocks (SMB) server, to share files and printers across a network, in a way that Windows PCs can access easily.

+Because SMB is the default way for Windows to share files, it is commonly used as a cross-platform solution from Linux servers (rather than just using the NFS Network File System that only Unix understands).
+Samba runs a daemon listening at port 445 that uses SMB.
 It has also been known as CIFS, the Common Internet File System.
-Because it is the default way for Windows to share files, it is commonly used as a cross-platform solution from Linux servers (rather than just using the NFS Network File System that only Unix understands).
 See more info at [https://en.wikipedia.org/wiki/Server_Message_Block]

-The Samba config file may also turn on WINS, the Windows Internet Naming Service, so that computer names are broadcast and can be used instead of IP addresses
+The Samba config file may also turn on WINS, the Windows Internet Naming Service, so that computer names are broadcast and can be used instead of IP addresses.

 (_copied from [https://github.com/artmg/MuGammaPi/wiki/Shared-files]_)